is the name of my home/project studio, wherever my gear (and I) happen to be.

 I would like to boast that I was a trailblazer in this whole home recording thing, upgrading from the OK-for-lo-fi Tascam 488 (cassette multitrack on which Dan Bryk, A**hole was begun) to my first DAW the Korg 1212 I/O with BIAS Deck (which was a little ahead of its time) before settling on the (expensive and underpowered yet still the only sensible choice since Pro Tools was the gold standard) initially 8-track, then 16, then 24-track Digi 001 that made the Mississauga Rattler Demos as well as the first Bicycles recordings.

-This is where I note that I indeed do freelance record production: co-writing, arrangement, recording, engineering, mixing.
+This is where I note that I indeed continue to do freelance record production: co-writing, arrangement, recording, engineering, mixing.
+I also design and consult in the creation of Digital Audio studio systems and environments.
 Reasonable rates.
 Your place or mine.

 Before we had laptops robust enough to make records on, I used to travel with a customized red suitcase containing a Mac G4, drives, a Firewire 1814 and a couple of mics to do remote recording with.
 I had this in the trunk once while crossing the Buffalo border down to Jersey City for my friend Thom’s wedding.

 I don’t know if you know that scene in Highway 61 where Jello Biafra plays the archetypal US customs agent haranguing Don McKellar and Valerie Buhagiar: “WHY should I let YOU into MY home?”
 For me, that was the wrong day and the wrong immigration guy:

 “How do I know you’re not going to take this SUPER HIGH-TECH RECORDING GEAR (Mac G4 and an 1814, lol) and RECORD A BUNCH OF BANDS FOR MONEY?”